Do you know a woman who is being abused? A legal rights handbook

 ADR is not always suitable in family violence situations because:

-- You might find it difficult to talk about your experiences of violence.
-Or, the ADR professional might not understand the impact of violence on you or its impact on your children.
+• You might find it difficult to talk about your experiences of violence.
+Or, the ADR professional might not understand the impact the violence had on you or your children.

-- Your partner might be very charming when other people are around.
-This might lead the ADR professional to think that certain arrangements, such as shared decision-making responsibility, can work.
+• Your partner might be very charming when other people are around.
+This might lead the ADR professional to think that certain arrangements, such as shared decision-making responsibility, can work, even when they are not suitable or safe for you or your children.

 ADR may also not be suitable if there are serious mental health or drug abuse issues.